-E. ACTION ITEMS CONTINUED
+E ACTION ITEMS

-3. CTC Annual Evaluation
+2. Community Transportation Coordinator (CTC) - Annual Evaluation

-Attached is the Community Transportation Coordinator (CTC) Annual Evaluation that was conducted by the Planning Agency in April of 2020.
+Attached is the Community Transportation Coordinator (CTC) Annual Evaluation conducted by the Planning Agency on March 26, 2021 and completed May 7, 2021.
 Based on the Planning Agency Review, we find the CTC to be meeting the required standards of the Transportation Disadvantaged program.

-Staff Recommendation: It is recommended that the TDLCB Board review the 2020 submittal to the CTD.
+Staff Recommendation:

-Annual CTC Evaluation, provide comments, and approve for
+It is recommended that the TDLCB Board review the 2021 Annual CTC Evaluation, provide comments, and approve for submittal to the CTD.